- 11 December 2018

 The Middle East could offer your next nurse or midwife job

-Nursing and Midwifery Jobs in the Middle East are as plentiful as ever, so in this article we take a look at just some of the job opportunities currently advertised, and why the benefits make moving abroad so appealing.
+Nursing and midwifery jobs in the Middle East are as plentiful as ever, so in this article we take a look at just some of the job opportunities currently advertised, and why the benefits make moving abroad so appealing.

-Nurses and midwives who trained in the UK are among those candidates highly sought after for jobs in the Middle East, and there are several recruiters looking for experienced staff to work in this part of the world.
+Nurses and midwives who trained in the UK are among those candidates highly sought after for nursing jobs in the Middle East, and there are several recruiters looking for experienced staff to work in this part of the world.

 If you’re struggling to find your next career move within the UK, then moving to the Middle East could provide you with exactly the career progression you’re looking for.